mklnln/mklnln/README.md

 Check out my sequencer project at https://simple-sequencer.onrender.com/

-Please note that this is an MVP and contains many bugs.
+Please note that this is an MVP and still contains bugs.
+I hope you'll find something interesting in it!
+I'd be happy to show you around the code if you find yourself curious about it.

 To-do list:
 - [x] Playback sound